 There are a few things that can interfere with a scheduled email being sent.
-We recommend following the steps below to ensure your HubSpot Sales account and Gmail inbox are setup correctly to allow for scheduled emails to be sent.
+Follow the steps below to ensure your HubSpot account and Gmail inbox are set up correctly to allow for scheduled emails to be sent.

 1. Ensure that you have a drafts folder in Gmail

-After you schedule an email it resides in your drafts folder until it is time for it to be sent.
-If you delete your drafts or move this email to a different folder when it comes time to send the email HubSpot Sales will be unable to locate it and therefore unable to send it.
+After you schedule an email, it will appear in your drafts folder until it is time for it to be sent.
+If you delete your drafts or move this email to a different folder, HubSpot Sales will be unable to locate it and therefore will not send it.

 2. Ensure that your Gmail account has IMAP enabled

-The IMAP setting in Gmail is required to be enabled for all folder in order for HubSpot Sales to be able to send emails on your behalf.
-To ensure this is enabled, navigate to your Gmail settings by selecting the gear icon > Settings.
-Ensure IMAP is completely enabled and select Save at the bottom of the page.
+The IMAP setting in Gmail must be enabled for all folders in order for HubSpot Sales to send emails on your behalf.
+To ensure this is enabled, navigate to your Gmail settings by clicking the gear icon in your inbox and selecting Settings.
+Click the Forwarding and POP/IMAP tab and ensure Enable IMAP is selected within the IMAP Access section, then click Save at the bottom of the page.

 3. Reconnect Your Inbox